The UDL Project

 By Jana Nicol

-Rationale for Research
+Rationale for research

 • We would like to promote student engagement through the development of universally designed lessons.